 - The European Commission’s “Brexit Checklist for traders” for companies operating in the EU

-In order to prepare for Brexit, the Federal Ministry of Finance and the customs administration are working closely together and making extensive preparations for the impact of the possible Brexit scenarios.
 A crucial point to bear in mind is that the customs administration has experience of dealing with goods from third countries.
 However, it is to be expected that more processing and checks will be needed at times.
-The work of the customs authorities, particularly at the main international ports and airports that serve as hubs for international postal and courier services, will thus need to be increased as required.
-Agencies in regions where postal and courier services have so far operated distribution centres dealing with deliveries to and from the UK will also be affected.
+The work of the customs authorities, particularly at the main international ports and airports that also serve as hubs for international postal and courier services, will thus be scaled up as required.

-The German Government has introduced legislation creating tax regulations (in German) to cushion undue hardship following the UK’s withdrawal from the EU.
-It also contains transition regulations for the financial market sector aimed at preventing a detrimental impact on financial stability and insurance holders in Germany.
+The German Government has passed a law creating tax regulations to cushion undue hardship following the UK’s withdrawal from the EU.
+It also provides for transitional regulations for the financial market sector aimed at preventing a detrimental impact on financial stability and insurance holders in Germany.

 The European Commission provides extensive further information to help those affected by Brexit to make their own preparations.